Sylvia Fowles: Early life

-High school career

 She also led Edison Senior High School to two state championships before transferring to Gulliver Preparatory School.
 Fowles averaged 20.6 points and 11.6 rebounds at Gulliver and led them to the class 3A state championship against East Gadsden High School.
 Fowles was also named a McDonald's All-American.
 Fowles was named a WBCA All-American.
 She participated in the 2004 WBCA High School All-America Game, where she scored fifteen points, and earned MVP honors.